Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ### Properties
 * **gmsaCredentialSpec**: string: GMSACredentialSpec is where the GMSA admission webhook (https://github.com/kubernetes-sigs/windows-gmsa) inlines the contents of the GMSA credential spec named by the GMSACredentialSpecName field.
 * **gmsaCredentialSpecName**: string: GMSACredentialSpecName is the name of the GMSA credential spec to use.
+* **hostProcess**: bool: HostProcess determines if a container should be run as a 'Host Process' container.
+This field is alpha-level and will only be honored by components that enable the WindowsHostProcessContainers feature flag.
+Setting this field without the feature flag will result in errors when validating the Pod.
+All of a Pod's containers must have the same effective HostProcess value (it is not allowed to have a mix of HostProcess containers and non-HostProcess containers).
+In addition, if HostProcess is true then HostNetwork must also be set to true.
 * **runAsUserName**: string: The UserName in Windows to run the entrypoint of the container process.
 Defaults to the user specified in image metadata if unspecified.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.

+## IoK8SApimachineryPkgApisMetaV1Condition
+### Properties
+* **lastTransitionTime**: string (Required): Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.
+* **message**: string (Required): message is a human readable message indicating details about the transition.
+This may be an empty string.
+* **observedGeneration**: int: observedGeneration represents the .metadata.generation that the condition was set based upon.
+For instance, if .metadata.generation is currently 12, but the .status.conditions[x].observedGeneration is 9, the condition is out of date with respect to the current state of the instance.
+* **reason**: string (Required): reason contains a programmatic identifier indicating the reason for the condition's last transition.
+Producers of specific condition types may define expected values and meanings for this field, and whether the values are considered a guaranteed API.
+The value should be a CamelCase string.
+This field may not be empty.
+* **status**: string (Required): status of the condition, one of True, False, Unknown.
+* **type**: string (Required): type of condition in CamelCase or in foo.example.com/CamelCase.

 ## IoK8SApimachineryPkgApisMetaV1LabelSelector
 ### Properties